 Analogy: an agreement or likeness between things in some circumstances or effects, when the things are otherwise entirely different.

-In verse 13 Paul told us about how we were dead because of our sins/trespasses, but have now been forgiven and made alive with Messiah.
-Then in verse 14, which, ‘again’, is the back half of ‘the same sentence’, Paul gave an analogy of ‘how’ that occurred.
+In verse 13 Paul told us about how we were dead because of our sins/trespasses but have now been forgiven and made alive with Messiah.
+Then in verse 14, which, ‘again’, is the back half of ‘the same sentence’, Paul gave an analogy of ‘how’ our sins/trespasses, were forgiven.

 That analogy starts with the English words “blotting out” ~